-We wish, for this purpose, to invite you for a three-day international conference at the University of Cambridge.
+We wish, for this purpose, to invite you for a 3-day international conference at the University of Cambridge.

 WHAT IS BEING?
 IS IT ONE, MANY, OR MANY IN ONE?
 Is it prior to thought or a product of thought?
 Is it simply a statement of what ‘is’, or is it also a revelation of ‘truth’?
 If being is not a given, is it rather a gift?
 And if it is a gift, can we, perhaps, imagine a structure of being, where what we may say of being also imitates what we wish to say of God?
 Philosophers once asked the simplest questions of being so as to answer the greatest questions of God.
 And Christian theologians have since endeavoured to elaborate how finite reality may mirror the divine dynamic of the Holy Trinity.

 Modern ontology has variously attempted to construct a towering structure of being, but, by failing to secure its own originary foundations, has since evacuated being into nothing in a lamentable genealogy of nihilism.
 Most analytic ontology has, following Frege, presupposed the forms of logic as an axiomatic foundation, while most continental ontology has, following Husserl, alternatively presupposed the content of phenomenal intuition as an appearing foundation.